hewison-chris/agora-cl-docs/website/docs/devtools/init-state.md

 - Fetcher manages two channels: one for incoming fetching requests and the other for sending fetched data back to requesters.
 All this is done asynchronously, of course!

-- Fetcher is smart enough to honour rate limits and while being highly concurrent, never requests at a higher pace than is allowed by Prysm beacon nodes (see [getPeerLock()](https://github.com/prysmaticlabs/prysm/blob/ce397ce797c33dbcf77fa7670c356844ef6aad43/beacon-chain/sync/initial-sync/blocks_fetcher_peers.go#L21)).
-So, fetching nodes should never receive a bad score from fellow Prysm peers (while it is theoretically possible that other clients still consider our fetcher aggressive, in reality Prysm has one of the strictest limits, thus in practice this has never happened).
+- Fetcher is smart enough to honour rate limits and while being highly concurrent, never requests at a higher pace than is allowed by Agora-cl beacon nodes (see [getPeerLock()](https://github.com/prysmaticlabs/prysm/blob/ce397ce797c33dbcf77fa7670c356844ef6aad43/beacon-chain/sync/initial-sync/blocks_fetcher_peers.go#L21)).
+So, fetching nodes should never receive a bad score from fellow Agora-cl peers (while it is theoretically possible that other clients still consider our fetcher aggressive, in reality Agora-cl has one of the strictest limits, thus in practice this has never happened).

 - All the low level details (like checking that enough peers are available, filtering out less useful peers, handling p2p errors) of data requesting is abstracted within the fetcher service.